 3.1 Preparing the Dough

-Begin by gathering all your ingredients.
-In a large mixing bowl, combine the flour, salt, and any sweeteners.
-In a separate small bowl, activate the yeast by mixing it with warm water (100°F/38°C) and letting it sit for about 5 minutes until it becomes frothy.
-Once activated, add the yeast mixture and milk to the dry ingredients.
-Mix until a shaggy dough forms.
+First, grab all your ingredients.
+In a large bowl mix the flour, salt, and sweetener.
+In a smaller bowl proof the yeast in warm water for about 5 minutes until it’s frothy.
+Then pour the yeast mix and milk into the dry stuff and stir until a shaggy dough forms.

 3.2 Kneading the Dough

-Transfer the dough onto a floured surface.
-Knead the dough for about 8-10 minutes, folding and pressing it until it becomes smooth and elastic.
-A well-kneaded dough should bounce back when lightly pressed.
-If it feels too sticky, sprinkle a little more flour as needed, but avoid adding too much to keep the texture light.
+Dump the dough onto a floured surface.
+Knead for about 8–10 minutes, folding and pressing until it’s smooth and elastic.
+If it feels too sticky, sprinkle just a bit more flour—dont overdo it or your bread’ll be tough.

 3.3 The First Rise